denoland/manual/node/how_to_with_npm/redis.md

 - Set up a Redis client to save data from every API call in memory
 - Set up a Deno server so we can easily request certain data
 - Call the Github API within the server handler to get the data on first request
-- Serve data from Redis on every subsequent request.
+- Serve data from Redis on every subsequent request

 We can do this within a single file, `main.ts`.